msft-davidlee/az-dotnet-aks/README.md

 # Introduction
-This project helps you get started with running simple .NET 5 Web App on AKS.
-This will create a public load balancer and you can use the public IP to access the website.
+This project helps you get started with running a simple .NET 5 Web App (from webapp template) on AKS.
+This will create a public load balancer via k8 yaml and you can use the public IP to access the website.
 The image is uploaded to a Basic SKU azure container registery which is then applied via a kubectl command on a token-replaced YAML file.

 # Get Started
 To create this networking environment in your Azure subscription, please follow the steps below.